Blog

 row of homes with cars parked on street

-What about those older associations or those that have not yet amended or refiled its CC&Rs?
+What about those older HOA’s or those that have not yet amended or refiled their CC&Rs?

 No Arizona court has had the chance to address this specific issue.
 The argument is that the power to regulate public roads is vested exclusively in governmental bodies and private entities, such as homeowners’ associations, do not have the power to impose restrictions on the use of it.
 In some cases, this can turn on the language used in the CC&Rs, plat map, or other governing documents.